Nikhil619/Nikhil619/README.md

 - 🌱 I'm currently working on various research problems.
 - 💬 Contact me if you have an innovative idea to work on.
 - 📫 How to reach me: Gmail - sainikhilgona619@gmail.com
-- ⚡ Fun fact: I like solving problems and building algorithms.
+- ⚡ Fun fact: Im good at solving problems and building algorithms.